openelections/docs/contributingcodeguide.md

 #### Transform

-Transforms are functions that create clean records or update data after they've been loaded into our [data store](http://docs.mongodb.org/manual/).
-The transform step is where you'll place results data that you loaded into `RawResult` models into our defined models, including `Candidate`, `Result` and `Contest`.
+Transforms create clean records or update data after they've been loaded into our [data store](http://docs.mongodb.org/manual/).
+The transform step is where you'll place results data that you loaded into `RawResult` models, into our defined models, including `Candidate`, `Result` and `Contest`.
 Transforms also clean or extract values from the raw data.
 A typical update might be parsing candidate names from a single field into name components.

 Transforms must be defined and registered in a `{state}/transforms.py` file.
-They are run in the order that they are registered, so ORDERING IS IMPORTANT.
+Simple transforms can be implemented as functions, but more complex transforms are better implemented as a class.
+To implement a class-based transform, create a class that is a subclass of ``openelex.base.transform.Transform``, declare a ``name`` attribute and implement the ``__call__`` method.

 {% highlight python %}
+from openelex.base.transform import Transform

+class CreateCandidates(Transform):
+    name = 'create_candidates'

+    def __call__(self):
+        # ...
+{% endhighlight %}

+Transforms are run in the order that they are registered, so ORDERING IS IMPORTANT.

+{% highlight python %}
-from openelex.base.transform import registry
+from openelex.base.transform import registry, Transform

 def some_transform():
     # ...

 def another_transform():
     # ...

+class ClassBasedTransform(Transform):
+    # ...

 registry.register('md', some_transform)
 registry.register('md', another_transform)
+registry.register('md', ClassBasedTransform)
 {% endhighlight %}

 Also note that you can register validators with a transform.
 Validators, covered in the next section, are functions that check data after a transformation to ensure the result is correct.